 Richard Fincham received his BA, MA, with distinction, and PhD from the University of Warwick.
 He was also a DAAD Stipendiat at the Ludwig-Maximilians-Universität, Munich, in 2000 - 2001.
 Prior to joining AUC, he taught philosophy at both the University of Greenwich and the University of Warwick.
-He has previously served as graduate program director in the Department of Philosophy and is currently serving as chair of the department.
+He has previously served as graduate program director and chair in the Department of Philosophy.

 He is also the English translator of Claus Dierksmeier, Qualitative Freiheit: Selbstbestimmung in weltbürgerlicher Verantwortung (transcript Verlag, 2016).